Morita classes of microdifferential algebroids: Introduction

-The algebroid $\stke_X$ is endowed with an anti-involution, corresponding to the formal adjoint of microdifferential operators.
-Moreover, the graded algebroid associated to its order filtration is trivial.
+The canonical $\she$-algebroid $\stke_X$ is endowed with an anti-involution, corresponding to the operation of taking the formal adjoint of microdifferential operators.
+It is also endowed with a natural order filtration, and its associated graded algebroid is trivial.
 It is shown in~\cite{Pol07} that $\stke_X$ is unique among such $\she$-algebroids.

+Equivalence classes of filtered $\she$-algebroids with trivial graded (but not necessarily endowed with an anti-involution) are classified in~\cite{Pol15}.

-In this paper, we consider $\she$-algebroids with no extra structures, hence including twisted quantizations of $X$, i.e.~filtered $\she$-algebroids whose associated graded algebroid is non trivial (see~\cite{Pol11}).
-In fact, even more generally, we consider stacks of twisted $\she$-modules, i.e.~stacks locally equivalent to a stack of modules over an $\she$-algebra.
+In this paper, we classify arbitrary $\she$-algebroids on $X$.
+These include in particular filtered $\she$-algebroids whose associated graded is non-trivial (what would be called twisted quantizations of $X$ in the terminology of~\cite{BGNT07,Yek12}).

+We also classify stacks of twisted $\she$-modules, i.e.~stacks locally equivalent to the stack of modules over an $\she$-algebra.
+These are the most general stacks where the notion of microdifferential modules makes sense.
+Roughly, they are obtained by patching sheaves of $\she$-algebras through Morita equivalences.

-In Theorems~\ref{thm:Emoritatrivial} and~\ref{thm:class}, and Corollary~\ref{cor:class}, we prove the following classification results, giving an explicit geometric realization of the isomorphisms in (iii) and (iv) below. \begin{itemize} \item[(i)] Two $\she$-algebroids are equivalent if and only if they are Morita equivalent, i.e.~their stacks of modules are equivalent. \item[(ii)] Any stack of twisted $\she$-modules is globally equivalent to the stack of modules over an $\she$-algebroid. \item[(iii)] The set of equivalence classes (resp.
-Morita classes) of $\she$-algebroids is canonically isomorphic to $H^2(Y;\C^\times_Y)$, for $Y$ the symplectification of $X$. \item[(iv)] The group of invertible $\she$-bimodules is isomorphic to $H^1(Y;\C^\times_Y)$. \end{itemize} To obtain our results, we use techniques of microlocal calculus, non commutative cohomology and Morita theory for linear stacks.
+More precisely, in Theorems~\ref{thm:Emoritatrivial} and~\ref{thm:class}, and Corollary~\ref{cor:class}, we prove the following results: \begin{itemize} \item[(i)] Two $\she$-algebroids are equivalent if and only if they are Morita equivalent, i.e.~their stacks of modules are equivalent. \item[(ii)] Any stack of twisted $\she$-modules is globally equivalent to the stack of modules over an $\she$-algebroid. \item[(iii)] The set of equivalence classes (resp.
+Morita classes) of $\she$-algebroids is canonically isomorphic to $H^2(Y;\C^\times_Y)$, for $Y$ the symplectification of $X$. \item[(iv)] The group of invertible $\stke_X$-bimodules is isomorphic to $H^1(Y;\C^\times_Y)$. \end{itemize}